Average speeds by type of cycling (road, velotaf, mountain bike...)

 -

-The distance you cycle in an hour reflects your personal style and goals.
-From a beginner cycling at 10 km/h to an experienced rider doing over 40 km/h, there's a pace for everyone.
+The distance cycled in an hour reflects your personal style and goals.
+From a beginner cycling at 10 km/h to an experienced cyclist exceeding 40 km/h, there's a pace for everyone.
 Factors such as the weather, the terrain or the type of bike modulate this speed, but shouldn't dampen your motivation.

-Thanks to the technical and practical advice provided, you can progress at your own pace.
-The most important thing is to have fun on your bike, whether it's for a family outing, your daily commute or a sporting outing.
-With regularity and a few adjustments, you'll soon see your performance improve.
+Thanks to the technical and practical advice presented, you can progress at your own pace.
+The most important thing is to have fun on your bike, whether it's for a family outing, your daily commute or sporting outings.
+With regularity and a few adjustments, you'll quickly see your performance improve.